Glen Wesley: Playing career

 Wesley moved with the Whalers to Carolina in 1997 and quickly became a leader.
-In 2002, he reached the Stanley Cup Finals for a third time.
-In March 2003, nearing the trade deadline, he was traded from Carolina to Toronto, joining the Maple Leafs for the rest of the 2002–2003 season in an effort for both teams to make the Stanley Cup playoffs.
+In the season, he reached the Stanley Cup Final for a third time, although the Hurricanes lost to the Detroit Red Wings in five games.
+In March 2003, nearing the trade deadline as a soon to be unrestricted free agent with the Hurricanes out of contention, he was traded from Carolina to Toronto for a second-round pick, joining the Maple Leafs prior to the Stanley Cup playoffs.
+In his seventh game with the team, a blocked shot resulted in him breaking his foot, although the full extent of his injury wasn't known to the public at the time.
+He returned two games into the playoffs but not fully at 100 percent as the Maple Leafs lost in the first round in seven games.
 He re-signed with the Hurricanes at the end of the season.
-He got his fourth trip to the Stanley Cup Finals against the Edmonton Oilers.
-This would be Wesley's third time playing against the Oilers.
-Wesley won his first Stanley Cup on June 19, 2006, with the Hurricanes, defeating Edmonton in seven games, which were his childhood favorite team.
-When he won this, he ended one of the longest streaks for active players who had not yet won a Stanley Cup.
+In the season, Wesley got his fourth trip to the Stanley Cup Final, which would see him matched against the Edmonton Oilers for the third time.
+The Hurricanes prevailed in game seven to give Wesley his first championship.
+With the victory, he ended one of the longest streaks for active players who had not yet won a Stanley Cup, having played 169 playoff games before winning his first Stanley Cup.
 Wesley played two more seasons with the Hurricanes before retiring, leaving him as the only player to have played in each of the Hurricanes' first 10 seasons since the team relocated to North Carolina.